-Functional pump: If the patient is able to operate, may continue using the machine.
-Do not use if patient not capable.
+Functional pump: If the patient can operate, may continue using the machine.
+Do not use if the patient is not capable.
 Patient may use their CGM but Nursing staff can only dose insulin based on hospital meter.

 Malfunctioned pump: Discontinue the pump & adjuncts, then convert to SC injection regimen; basal dose can be found by accessing pump info, clinic notes, and patient/family; don't worry about bolus dose if not known, use sliding scale